-In accordance with the MLAA, the LHIN is required to be in a balanced position at year end and funding received from the MOH in excess of expenses incurred, is required to be returned to the MOH.
-All interest income earned by the LHIN is payable to the MOH.
+In accordance with the MLAA, the LHIN is required to be in a balanced position at year end.
+Thus, any funding received in excess of expenses incurred, is required to be returned to the MOH.

 The amount due to the MOH at March 31 is made up as follows: